NucleoidMC/nucleoid-docs/docs/plasmid/statistics.md

 }
 ```

-You also need to provide a translation for the name of your bundle, with the translation key in the form `statistic.<namespace>`.
+You also need to provide a translation for the name of your bundle, with the translation key in the form `statistic.<bundle>.<namespace>`.
 This `namespace` is whatever you passed into `gameSpace.getStatistics().bundle()`, so double check it matches.

 ## Getting some keys
 Time to get implementi- Oh, we still need to do something else first :/